Brent-Moseley/MacBethAnalyzer/README.md

 ## Working/Submitting

-1. To work on this exercise, fork the repo and begin implementing your solution.
+1. Implement your solution.
 2. When you are done, copy the output of your program into a file in this repository.
-3. Create a pull request so your code can be reviewed.
+3. Push your code and return to https://exercises.upcase.com/exercises/shakespeare-analyzer.
+Click "Submit solution".
 4. Perform a code review on at least one other person's solution.
 Your comments should follow our code review guidelines: https://github.com/thoughtbot/guides/tree/master/code-review.
 Most important: be friendly.
 Make suggestions, not demands.
 5. Improve your solution based on the comments you've received and approaches you've learned from reviewing others' attempts.

-## Bounty

-While knowledge and skill improvement are their own rewards, the author with the best solution (as judged by thoughtbot) will receive a cool thoughtbot t-shirt.